Pokemon Go rocketed to top of the charts and generated $1 billion in revenues in 2016.

 If you’ve made it to this step, then congratulations, you’re ready to go further.

-Now, after gathering all research and data, it’s time to build your mobile app.
+Now, after gathering all research and data, it’s time to create your mobile app.

 For this, it’s always recommended that you partner with a top mobile app development company, rather than hiring a freelance developer.